 With over 25 years experience in guitar performance and education, Mike Valeras has garnered a reputation as one of the most respected musicians, composers and guitar instructors in Nashville.

 Having honed his skills in the rich, musical breeding ground of the Boston area, Mike earned his B.M. in music education from Berklee College of Music and his M.M. in performance from the University of Massachusetts.
 In addition, he spent five years under the tutelage of legendary Jazz educator, Charlie Banacos (Mike Stern, Wayne Krantz, Jeff Berlin).

-In addition to his sideman work in the Nashville area, Mike continues to push the parameters of modern jazz with his own project, The Mike Valeras Trio, which has released three independent albums and received notable press worldwide.
+In addition to his sideman work in the Nashville area, Mike continues to push the parameters of modern jazz with his own project, The Mike Valeras Trio, which has released four independent albums and received notable press worldwide.

 "This should re-define, or maybe define for the first time, a more vibrant, creative, thinking man's version of fusion that will bear repeated listenings and reveal more with each pass. ...[Mike has] delved deep into a jazz foundation, then mixed in the right amount of non-jazz, but jazz related styles, and at the same time kept the time-honored jazz tratition of blending great soloing with thoughtful and at times spectacular arranging...a winning formula."

 "These days former [Lowell] native and songwriter-guitarist, Mike Valeras, makes his home in Nashville, Tennessee.
 Although he’s living in the country music capital of the world, Valeras continues his quest for dexterous instrumental music that is as highly entertaining as it is gracefully executed.
 It’s not jazz, it’s not rock & roll and it’s definitely not country but if you think of players like Eric Johnson, Jeff Beck and Mike Stern, you may find yourself in the arena that Valeras is coming from.